jgalaber/lib-ng-remote-module-loader/README.md

 ### Exposing a Remote

-Remote modules intended to be loaded by the remote-loader component must implement the LoadableApp interface:
+Remote modules intended to be loaded by the remote-loader component can be implemented in two ways:

+1. Implementing the LoadableApp Interface:

+The LoadableApp interface must be implemented by remote modules.
+The EntryComponent should be the main component that will be rendered when the module is loaded.

 ```typescript
 import { LoadableApp } from 'lib-ng-remote-module-loader';